custom-computing-ic/dfe-snippets/Tests/Accumulator/Readme.md

 # About

 This is a simple example of the Maxeler Accumulators.
-Unfortunately these do not support floating point (only fixed point types).
+It tests that it supports fixed point accumulation and does not support floating point.

 # Input